gooblicraft/ITCS102-GR1-PROJECT/README.md

 - The format has been devided into different region types.
 - Files have been categorized for organizational purposes.
 - added confirmation of password on create account ui.
+- created exel file for create account ui inputs and for user data management.

 // Tested by Rafael & endozo 4:15 comment "Hello world!"